 Hauling horses to single day or overnight outings are a regular part of horse ownership.
 Trailers make it possible to get to a show, lesson or trailhead.
 Safety and functionality are the most important features of any rig, but today’s horse trailers offer endless options to showcase your style and provide all the comforts of home—and maybe a little bit more.

-Here are five points to consider when buying your next trailer or upgrading your current rig.
+Here are six points to consider when buying your next trailer or upgrading your current rig.

 1. Size: Consider your horse’s weight, height and breed so the horse is safe and comfortable.